jzhao0802/palab/bivar_stats_y_num.md

 * `var_config`
     * Full path and name of the R dataset of same name output by `read_and_transform`.
 * `output_dir`
-    * The directory into which all outputs will be output to.
+    * The directory into which all outputs will be written to.

 ## Function